ComponentsGuide/components_guide/apps/components_guide_web/lib/components_guide_web/templates/accessibility_first/intro.html.md

 # Why Consider Accessibility First?

 A mobile-first approach ensures that a phone experience, which many users now prefer and use regularly, is prioritised and is great.
-It helps combat the natural tendency for the mobile experience to be left behind.
+This approach helps combat the natural tendency for the mobile experience to be left behind.

-Similarly, an accessibility-first experience that the accessible experience, using screen readers and other assistive tech, is prioritised and is great.
+Similarly, an accessibility-first experience ensures that the experience using screen readers and other assistive tech is prioritised and is great.

-But the benefit goes further.
-Developers can use the accessibility affordances to write automated tests.
-And if they ensure it’s accessible right away, it provides predictable ways to write the tests upfront.
+But the benefit goes further, as developers can use the accessibility affordances to write automated tests.
+And if what they make is accessible immediately, it provides predictable ways to write the tests upfront.
+This leads to quicker development and greater reliability.

 ## Consider your HTML, no matter your framework